+- .
+Diversity & Equal Opportunity

+- · Occupational Health & Safety

+- · Employee Recruitment & Retention

+- .
+Employee Compensation & Benefits

+- · Food Safety & Hygiene

+- Food Quality

+- Traceability of Ingredients

+- Nutrition & Allergen Labeling

+- · Sustainable Packaging

+- .
+Waste Management & Recycling

+- Food Waste Reduction

+- · Energy Efficiency

-WHAT MATTERS Most PEOPLE PIZZA PLANET WHAT IT Looks like Building a culture of leaders who believe in diversity, inclusivity and winning Providing a superior, high-quality pizza by using simple, clean ingredients Taking steps to reduce our impact on the environment OUR PRIORITIES Diversity & Equal Opportunity Occupational Health & Safety Employee Compensation & Benefits Employee Recruitment & Retention Food Safety & Hygiene Food Quality Traceability of Ingredients Nutrition & Allergen Labeling Sustainable Packaging Waste Management & Recycling Food Waste Reduction Energy Efficiency OUR PROGRESS Ranked #1 pizza company among the World's Best Employers by Forbes Received a Silver Medal in the WorkL Workplace Awards 2021, recagnizing organizations with high level of employee engagement Established new hiring, referral and appreciation bonuses for front-line corporate team members Leveraged the quality of our pizza and creativity of our team to donate money to community organizations - \$3H+ raised for The Papa John's Foundation through Shaq-a-roni Pizza with a Purpose compaign Diverted more than 242,000 pounds of waste by recycling our reusable dough trays at end of life Reduced food waste by donating more than 253,000 meals of surplus food to people in need
+- OUR PROGRESS - · Ranked #1 pizza company among the World's Best Employers by Forbes - Received a Silver Medal in the WorkL Workplace Awards 2021, recognizing organizations with high level of employee engagement - · Established new hiring, referral and appreciation bonuses for front-line corporate team members - · Leveraged the quality of our pizza and creativity of our team to donate money to community organizations -\$3M+ raised for The Papa John's Foundation through Shoq-o-roni Pizza with a Purpose compaign - .
+Diverted more than 242,000 pounds of waste by recycling our reusable dough trays at end of life - · Reduced food waste by donating more than 253,000 meals of surplus food to people in need